How to Save Water Without a Shorter Shower

 This post first appeared in our weekly

-In one particularly inspiring presentation, Elizabeth shared an activity her institution had created to demonstrate to visitors the impact that everyday actions have on the planet, and how they were encouraging practical action steps to reduce those impacts.
+In one particularly inspiring presentation, Elizabeth (who has since gone on to become the Managing Director of Project Drawdown) shared an activity that her institution created to demonstrate to visitors the impact that everyday actions have on the planet — and how they were encouraging practical action steps to reduce those impacts.

 During her presentation, Elizabeth said, “We need to stop telling people to take shorter showers, and instead encourage them to switch to a low-flow shower head.”